tobias-z/code-examples/camunda/README.md

 ## Forms

 Forms are deployed with the bpmn through providing the json of each of them to the user tasks

+## Camel

+There is a small example of integrating camunda into a camel workflow